kubernetes/release/docs/releasing.md

 the core Kubernetes project.

-In the future it is expected that the functionality will expand and be generalized to support release infrastrcture for all of the kubernetes sub-projects as well.
+In the future it is expected that the functionality will expand and be generalized to support release infrastructure for all of the kubernetes sub-projects as well.

 The tooling and doc here is expected to change often as requirements